Puducherry Pradesh Congress Committee

 Puducherry Pradesh Congress Committee (or Puducherry PCC) is the affiliate of the Indian National Congress in the union territory of Puducherry.
+It is responsible for organizing and coordinating the party's activities and campaigns within the Union Territory, as well as selecting candidates for local, state, and national elections.
 It is headed by A. V. Subramanian.
+The committee has been active in the Union Territory's politics since its formation, and the Congress party has held power in the territory for several terms.

+List of presidents

-List of Chief Ministers of Pondicherry and Puducherry from Indian National Congress
+List of chief ministers of Pondicherry and Puducherry from Indian National Congress

-Following is the list of the Chief Ministers of Puducherry from Indian National Congress:
+Following is the list of the chief ministers of Puducherry from Indian National Congress: